 Had Baylor and its leaders throughout history not faced these decisions and challenges with foresight and a commitment to progress, it would not be the leading university that it is today.
 The University's Pro Futurisvision will continue to help Baylor adapt and grow with the world around it, while ever strengthening its original mission and heritage.

-The Carnegie Foundation for the Advancement of Teaching classifies Baylor as a research university with "high research activity."
+Baylor is classified as a Doctoral University with Higher Research Activity by the Carnegie Commission on Higher Education.
 Baylor has an international reputation for educational excellence built upon the faculty's commitment to teaching, scholarship and interdisciplinary research that produces outstanding graduates.

 Baylor University is a private Christian university and a nationally ranked liberal arts institution.
 Our rank of alumni include missionaries and pastors, heads of Fortune 500 companies, governors of Texas and professional athletes.
 Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continually operating university in the state.